Col. William Christensen assumed command of the 166th RSG

 |0

-This work, Col. William Christensen assumed command of the 166th RSG, by SFC Keiven Rosa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Col. William Christensen assumed command of the 166th RSG, by MAJ Jessica Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT